ashwinpra/koss-git-task/Documentation.md

 - Used to pick changes from one branch and apply it to current branch
 - This is usually done before merging branches.
 - `git cherry-pick <commit>`
+- add `-n` prefix at the end to stage the changes, but not commit